Hiking the Eifelsteig: Discover Eifel National Park

 Eifelsteig Accommodation: Hotel or Gasthof

-The Eifel is popular among both domestic and foreign tourists.
+The Eifel is popular among both domestic and international tourists.
 You will therefore find plenty of accommodation options here.
-During your hike, you will always stay in typical Gasthöfer and Hotels.
+During your hike, you will always stay in typical Gasthöfe and Hotels.
 The Gasthöfer and Hotels along the Eifelsteig are usually family-run businesses, often accompanied by an in-house restaurant(s) and bar and play a central role in the community life of the village or town.
-The wine villages also offer wine tasting.
-Buffet breakfast is always included and it is possible to make a sandwich for the road.
+In the wine villages, you can also enjoy wine tastings.
+A buffet breakfast is always included and it is possible to make a sandwich for the road.
 A typical example of a Gasthof along the Eifelsteig:

 Eifelsteig Accommodation: Hotel or Gasthof